 How to Mitigate ESG Related Risks in China

-This article provides actionable guidance on how organizations can successfully carry out ESG audits to capture ESG-related opportunities and minimize the downside risk.
+This article provides actionable guidance on how organizations can successfully mitigate ESG related risks in China by carrying out ESG audits to capture ESG related opportunities and minimize the downside liabilities.

 What is ESG?